These are the top markets in Porto

 Feira da Vandoma is one of the oldest markets in Porto as it started many decades years ago by the hands of students who used to sell their old books.

-How to get there: It is 10min walking distance from the subway station Estádio do Dragão.
+How to get there: It is a 10 minutes walking distance from the subway station Estádio do Dragão.

 Local tip: There are two very touristic markets that take place in Ribeira, in Porto, as well as in Cais de Gaia, in front of where most Port wine cellars are.